hapax/hapax.github.io/assets/qgrav.md

     [*loop quantum gravity*](https://en.wikipedia.org/wiki/Loop_quantum_gravity).
 	In this case, the structure of spacetime is described by a microscopic fabric of discrete, graph-like structures called *spin networks*.
-Edges in these graphs are around a Planck-length long.
-If you look any closer, you see nothing!
+Edges in the network are around a Planck-length long.
+Look any closer, and you see nothing at all!
+This is a different way that the theory can fail to make sense below the Planck scale.

 #### Further reading